Rebeccakwok81/Flight_ticket_analyst/README.md

 # Flight_ticket_analyst
-A simple cheap flight ticket finder application for a school project
+A simple cheap flight ticket finder application and send a notification email to the user.
 Selenium + Tkinter + pandas + smtplib